French Food Labels – what do they all mean?!

 Agriculture biologique (Organic Farming) is a specific production method, respectful of the ecological balances and the autonomy of the farmers.
 The goal of this label is to encourage the conservation of grounds, natural resources, environment and the preservation of the local farmers.

-All meat and vegetables which carry this label must contain more than 95% organic components and be produced or processed within the European Union.
+All meat and vegetables that carry this label must contain more than 95% organic components and be produced or processed within the European Union.
 It stipulates that cultivation and/or breeding methods should exclude the use of chemical products, limit the use of agro-inputs and respect natural balances and the animals’ well being.

 This is our modest little attempt to simplify and explain…forgive us in advance if we missed or misstaded something!